GimmeDataNow/MyProjectsCollection/README.md

 ### routers
 > In order to set up my WLAN for my home, I had to buy and set up my own router.
 Having been provided a static IP, I learned how set up my network.
 I first learned the different operation modes (Router | Access) and their purpose.
 Afterwards I was introduced into static IPs and some of the important parameters that surround it ( IP, subnet mask, default gateway, etc.).
 Having entered my static IP, I was introduced to the split between WAN and (LAN + WLAN).
 I learned of DHCP and it's importance in a network.
 I configured the DHCP server with an IP address pool and reserved some IPs for some certain devices, and then bound these devices to the corresponding IP.

-In short I learned about: WAN, LAN, IP, subnet mask, default gateway, DHCP, router operation modes, IP reservation and
+In short I learned about: WAN, LAN, IP, subnet mask, default gateway, DHCP, router operation modes, IP reservation and IP binding

 ### pihole and routing
 > After having used my network for a while I came to know about local network wide adblocker (such as Pihole) that require no additional installation on the clients.
 I found out that Pihole acts as a local man-in-the-middle DNS server.
 At the time I was still quite unfamiliar with DNS servers, so this was a new and welcome exposure to networking.
 I initially set this up as a base application on my Raspberry Pi (but later moved to a docker container).
 While configuring the pihole (and setting it as the default DNS server on the DHCP server) I found out more about IPv4 and IPv6 while also learning about DNS filtering.
 The Pihole comes equipped with the handy feature of auto updating the filter list, given that you provide all the urls (source: [firebog](https://firebog.net/)).